 Some of the must-see sites on your Kiev sightseeing bucket list could also be:

 This is the main gate to the city from the 11th century, the capital of Kievan Rus, mentioned before.
 It was named after the Golden Gate in Istanbul.
 It was disassembled sometime in the middle ages and what you see are the remaining pieces of the once massive structure that was loosely re-built in 1982.
-When I was there, there was a lot of flower market street stands and people selling souvenirs nearby.
+When I was there, there were a lot of flower market street stands and people selling souvenirs nearby.
 It is located on the corner of Volodymyr street and Yaroslaviv Val Street.

 Mezhygiria Palace was built in 1744 and was once a monastery.
 It is the former ceremonial residence of the President of Ukraine, Viktor Yanukovych.
 It is now a museum displaying Yanukovych’s luxurious lifestyle.
 It was built in the Baroque architectural style, it and the grounds are quite enormous.
 It was stormed in 2014 during a revolution of the people to take back the opulent spending habits of its inhabitants.